Applying for a New License (Drivers 18+) in Texas

 - Find out how to get your Class A, B, and C commercial driver license (CDL), as well as how to add endorsements.

-Texas does not require drivers 18 years old and over to have a learner license prior to applying; however, if you are getting your license for the first time, you’ll need to have a learner license to practice.
-To learn all about getting a TX learner license, please visit our Driver Permits in TX page.
+Texas does not require drivers 18 years old and over to have a learner license prior to applying; however, if you are getting your license for the first time, you'll need to have a learner license to practice for your driving test.
+To learn all about getting a Texas learner's permit, please visit our Driver Permits in TX page.

-Once you’re ready to apply for your full license, visit your local driver license office and:
+Once you're ready to apply for your new driver's license, visit your local driver license office and:

 - Submit a completed Application for Texas Driver License or ID Card (Form DL-14A).